korthout/camunda-platform-rest-api/README.md

 > **Note**
 > **Public Beta** - We want your feedback!
-> Let us know that you like the project by giving it a star.
+> Give it a star on GitHub if you like the project.
 > Or please tell us what you'd like to see added or changed in a [GitHub Issue](https://github.com/korthout/camunda-platform-rest-api/issues).

 > **Warning**
 > **This project is incubating** - While it is ready to be used,
-> it does not offer a complete API to all parts of Camunda Platform 8 yet.
+> it does not offer operations for all parts of Camunda Platform 8 yet.
 > Have a look at [API](#api) to see what operations are already available.
+> [Let us know](https://github.com/korthout/camunda-platform-rest-api/issues/10) what operations you'd like to see next.

 > **Warning**
-> **This API is not yet stable** - we might break backward compatibility in newer releases of `v0`.
+> **This API is not yet stable** - We might break backward compatibility in newer releases of `v0`.

 ## Introduction